Leiden’s compact city centre is a gem. Historical architecture and academic life smoothly blend with cheeky coffee boutiques and artsy shops.

 Right behind the Academy building of Leiden University, you’ll encounter the Hortus Botanicus (1590).
 In this scientific garden park you’ll be met by beauty, serenity and harmony and, if you’re lucky, by the Victoria Amazonica in the greenhouse.
 All located at one of the idyllic Leiden canals.

-The Leiden Star Watch, or observatory, was founded in 1633 and is still part of the highly acclaimed Faculty of Science of Leiden University.
+The Leiden Star Watch, or observatory, was founded in 1633 as the second worldwide and is still part of the highly acclaimed Faculty of Science of Leiden University.
 The building stems from the early 19th century – a jewel, majestically located next to one of Leidens surrounding canals.